Updated on September 18, 2023

 Antibiotics

-Your doctor may prescribe antibiotic ointment or eye drops.
-Oral antibiotics may be necessary if the infection spreads beyond the eyelid.
+Your doctor may prescribe antibiotic ointments or eye drops If the stye persists or spreads.
+This can stop the infection and reduce inflammation.
+Oral antibiotics may also be necessary if the infection spreads beyond the eyelid.

 Surgery